hapijs/inert/README.md

     if found in the folder when requesting a directory.
 The given string or strings specify the name(s) of the index file to look for.
 If `true`, looks for 'index.html'.
 Any falsy value disables index file lookup.
 Defaults to `true`.
-  - `listing` - optional boolean, determines if directory listing is generated when a directory is requested without an index document.
+  - `listing` - optional boolean|function, determines if, and how, a directory listing is generated when a directory is requested without an index document.
-    Defaults to `false`.
+    Value can be:
+      - `false` - Disable directory listings.
+Default value.
+      - `true` - Generates a simple html listing.
+      - a function with the signature `function(context, callback)`, where the callback must be called with `callback(err, rendered, type, charset)`, and context is an `object` that provides:
+         - `location` - the url path of the location being rendered.
+         - `parentPath` - the parent directory location path, `null` if none.
+         - `files` - an array of filenames in the current location.
   - `showHidden` - optional boolean, determines if hidden files will be shown and served.
     Defaults to `false`.
   - `redirectToSlash` - optional boolean, determines if requests for a directory without a